simondevenish/EmberScript/README.md

 ## Example: Future Features in Action

-Below is a **demonstration script** showcasing many of EmberScript’s planned and partially implemented features — from modules/namespaces, typed variables, and traits, to coroutines, async/await, FRP streams, property observers, operator overloading, and more.
+Below is a **demonstration script** showcasing many of Embers’s planned and partially implemented features — from modules/namespaces, typed variables, and traits, to coroutines, async/await, FRP streams, property observers, operator overloading, and more.
 While not all of these are fully functional in the current build, this script illustrates the **long-term roadmap** features:

 ```javascript
 #if DEBUG